naturalatlas/node-gdal/README.md

 ## Notes

 - This binding is currently *not* async, so it will block node's event loop.
 This will be changing in the future ([#18](https://github.com/naturalatlas/node-gdal/issues/18#issuecomment-57513723)).
 In the meantime, be very careful (or avoid) using it in server code.
+We recommended using tools like [worker-farm](https://www.npmjs.com/package/worker-farm) to push expensive operations to a seperate process.

 ## Contributors